Law Firms Resources

-Some smaller firms will hire law clerks who have worked for them for awhile, usually around a year.
-But do not be discouraged if the firm you are working for does not offer you a position.
-Often, law clerk positions lead to other opportunities within private practice.
+- Some smaller firms will hire law clerks who have worked for them during law school, usually for around a year.
+However, do not be discouraged if the firm you are working for does not offer you a position.
+Often law clerk positions lead to other opportunities within private practice.
 It is the experience you gain and the connections you make which will serve you well in your career search.

-There are over 9000 alumni in the Washington area, many of which work at smaller law firms.
-These lawyers are important resources for you - often they are partners in their firms.
-By contacting alumni who are in these firms you can build a base of people to help with job leads, inside information, and potential employment.
+- There are over 9,000 alumni in the Washington area, many of which work at smaller law firms.
+Many of these alumni are partners at their firms.
+By contacting alumni, you can build a base of people to help with job leads, inside information, and potential employment.
 OCPD and the Office of Alumni Affairs can help you find alumni in the areas in which you are looking.

 Most people think of a large law firm when they think about firms.
 The term "large" can refer to firms of over 100 attorneys, and includes firms as large as 1,000 attorneys or more worldwide.
-Many of the firms in Washington would be considered a large law firm.
 There are a few characteristics that define a large firm.
 Other than size, most, if not all, large firms have more than one office.
 A firm might have an office in Washington, New York, Houston, Chicago and London.
-One office will serve as the main office with the most number of attorneys, and the "branch" offices will have fewer attorneys.
-But fewer can still mean over 100 attorneys.
-For example, the law firm of Skadden, Arps has 700 attorneys in its main office in New York and 200 attorneys in the Washington office.
+Generally, the largest office will be the main office, while smaller offices will serve as branch offices.

 Office of Career & Professional Development • American University Washington College of Law